open-telemetry/opentelemetry-operator/docs/api.md

-Resource defines the configuration for the resource attributes, as defined by the OpenTelemetry SDK.
-See also: https://github.com/open-telemetry/opentelemetry-specification/blob/v1.8.0/specification/overview.md#resources
+Resource defines the configuration for the resource attributes, as defined by the OpenTelemetry specification.

 <table>
     <thead>